 #2 - Not Eating Enough Keto Veggies

-The concept of a ketogenic menu plan from someone unfamiliar with doing the diet healthfully may assume that all those on a low-carb, high-fat, diet eat is bacon and butter, to the exclusion of any dark leafy greens or other low-glycemic produce—wrong!
+The concept of a ketogenic menu plan from someone unfamiliar with doing the diet healthfully may assume that all those on a low-carb, high-fat diet eat is bacon and butter, to the exclusion of any dark leafy greens or other low-glycemic produce—wrong!

 In addition to providing an abundance of nutrition, serving up a few additional sides of sautéed kale throughout the week also includes fiber which aids in digestion and regularity—a challenge for some following a carnivore or zero-carb dietary approach to keto.

-Make an effort to comprise your diet of an abundance of dark leafy greens, like spinach, kale, and chard, to make sure you eat a broad spectrum of vitamins and nutrients in your daily meal plan.
+Make an effort to comprise your diet with an abundance of dark leafy greens, like spinach, kale, and chard, to make sure you eat a broad spectrum of vitamins and nutrients in your daily meal plan.

 #3 - Not Taking a Keto Supplement (Biotin Deficiency)

-Let's face it; sometimes our meal plan isn't perfect despite our best efforts to keep it all together.
+Let's face it; sometimes our meal plan isn't perfect, despite our best efforts to keep it all together.